R4zzM/capsd/README.md

 the USB-port after smartcaps was sterted will not be detected and thus the functionality of the thier caps lock key will not be altered.
 If a new keyboard is plugged in the daemon has to be restarted.
-- Functionality for filtering the Caps Lock key is not implemneted.
-Caps Lock has to be filtered manually in X or in the Console.